sdatspun2/idempotency-header/draft.md

         The request was replayed after the original request completed.
 The server MUST respond with the result of the previously completed operation, success or an    error

     Concurrent Request
         The request was replayed before the original request completed.
-Thhe server MUST respond with a reesource conflict error.
+The server MUST respond with a resource conflict error.
 See #Error scenarions for details.

 ## Responsibilities